IoT Video Security Fabric

+IoT video security and surveillance is expanding in applications from smart cities, utilities and transportation to campus networks across enterprise, government and education.
+As these applications grow and evolve, the IP networks that deliver IoT video streams from distributed cameras to monitoring, collection and processing sites need to evolve.
 Traditional IP networking approaches require a costly router implementing Protocol Independent Multicast (PIM) to be deployed and configured at every hop in the network and consume scarce IT resources for complex provisioning, monitoring and troubleshooting of hundreds or thousands of multicast video streams.
 When changes need to be made to add new video devices or to send video streams to alternate endpoints, the complexity can be daunting.

 Pluribus IoT Video Security Fabric

-The innovative Multicast Fabric Virtual Routing Function (VRF), a virtualized service incorporated into the Adaptive Cloud Fabric, dramatically simplifies IoT video provisioning and operations.
+The innovative Multicast Fabric Virtual Routing Function (VRF), a virtualized service incorporated into the fabric, dramatically simplifies IoT video provisioning and operations.
 Unlike traditional multicast architectures that require every node in the network to be PIM-capable, the Multicast Fabric VRF implements a highly-efficient, SDN-enabled distributed multicast forwarding approach with dynamic multi-stage replication at the fabric edge devices, which enables efficient multicast video streaming over any IPv4 unicast transport.
 A new stream can be added or an existing stream redirected to additional endpoints across the entire fabric with a single command.

-The Adaptive Cloud Fabric can segment the network so that IoT devices and their associated traffic streams are completely isolated from mission-critical application traffic.
+The Unified Cloud Fabric can segment the network so that IoT devices and their associated traffic streams are completely isolated from mission-critical application traffic.
 This advanced Network Segmentation allows the use of a common network for IoT video and other traffic, achieving capital and operational efficiency, while virtually eliminating the attack surface presented by hundreds or thousands of IoT cameras and devices connected to the fabric.